latextemplates/scientific-thesis-template/README.md

 ## Contained Files and Directories

-* ausarbeitung.tex
+### Directories

+* `graphics` Directory containing the figures.
+  By using PDFLaTeX it is possible to use PDFs, JPGs, PNGs, ...
+We recommend to use PDFs to enable smooth scaling.

+### Files

+- `main-german.tex` - the start file for a German thesis
   * Main file
-  * New chapters are added by using `\input`
+  * Add text here
   * Adjust title etc. here
-* Makefile: The Makefile.
-* README.md: This file.
-* uni-stuttgart-cs-cover.sty: Verbatim copy of uni-stuttgart-cs-cover.sty available at https://github.com/latextemplates/uni-stuttgart-computer-science-cover
-* `bibliography.bib`.
+- `bibliography.bib`.
 Bibliography. [biblatex] format.
 Manage it with [JabRef].
-* content/: Place for the actual content
-  * content/einleitung.tex: First chapter: The introduction
-  * content/kapitel2.tex: Second chapter
-  * content/zusammenfassung`_`und`_`ausblick.tex: Conclusion and outlook.
-  * content/anhang.tex
-* graphics/: Directory containing the figures.
-  By using PDFLaTeX it is possible to use PDFs, JPGs, PNGs, ...
-We recommend to use PDFs to enable smooth scaling.
-* macros/: Directory for macros.
+- `acronyms.tex`: Abbreviations.
-  * macros/commands.tex: Example macros
+- `commands.tex`: Example macros
-* preambel/: Latex header of the document ("preambel" in latex)
-  * preambel/chapterheads.tex: Definition for the chapter headings.
-  * preambel/fonts.tex: Font selection
-  * preambel/margins.tex: Margin settings / Einstellung der Seitenränder
-  * preambel/packages`_`and`_`options.tex: Includes required packages and their options.
-  * preambel/pagestyle.tex: Defines the head and the foot of a page.
+- `config.tex`: The place to add packages etc.

+Following additional files are included, which do not need to be adapted:

+- `Makefile`: The Makefile.
+- `README.md` - explaining the template
+- `uni-stuttgart-cs-cover.sty`: Verbatim copy of uni-stuttgart-cs-cover.sty available at https://github.com/latextemplates/uni-stuttgart-computer-science-cover

  [biber]: https://www.ctan.org/pkg/biber
  [biblatex]: http://tex.stackexchange.com/tags/biblatex/info